paulbradshaw/MED7369-Specialist-Investigative-Journalism/7habits.md

 Most will refuse.

 But this is the point: failure is part of journalism.
-When you try to speak to people, many will refuse to speak to you, and it is helpful to accept this from the start.
+When you try to speak to people, many will refuse to speak to you, and it is helpful to accept this from the start, and to see it for what it is: *it is not failure; it is part of the job*.
+Put another way, most of the time our job is not to get a response from everyone, but to *find the people who are willing to speak*.

+When it comes to vox pops or finding an expert willing to speak, it may be the fourth or tenth person we speak to.
+In some cases, however, we don't have that choice, and we need to be more persistent with *one* source.

+James B. Stewart explains the value of persistence in his book *Follow The Story*:

+> "Our natural tendency is not to be rude and, once rebuffed, to stop trying.
+But I myself have often found myself talking to reporters I had hoped to avoid, simply to get them to stop calling.
+Persistence is effective."
+(Stewart 1998 p98)

 ## 4. Empathy